See the Series Introduction for Just Tao It, Part IHERE

 Dr. Ramanare Magampa entered the room with a steadiness that did not need to assert itself.
 Patela, the head nurse practitioner, carried a presence that made it easier to trust what was unfolding, even when I did not fully understand it.
 The rest of the staff moved in the same way—competence and care not as separate qualities, but as something integrated in how they showed up.

-In a matter of hours, strangers became something else.
+In a matter of hours and in the ensuing days, the strangers became something else.

 What stayed with me was not only the care.
 It was the conversations that unfolded around it.
-Between moments of treatment and long stretches of reflection (in tandem with IV painkillers), I began to notice something that felt familiar and difficult to name.
+Between moments of treatment and long stretches of reflection, I began to notice something that felt familiar and difficult to name.
 The stories people shared were not simply about the past.
-They seem to still be shaping what they said, what they held back, what they felt possible, and what they still felt out of reach.
+They were still shaping what could be said, what was held back, what felt possible, and what still felt out of reach.

 The past was not settled.
 It was moving.

 From a distance, it is easy to believe that clearer thinking might have changed things.
 That if what had been named as good and not good had been more precise, different decisions would have followed.
-Human minds seem to want to reach for that kind of certainty.
-To believe that better answers will produce better outcomes.
+The mind reaches for that kind of certainty.
+It wants to believe that better answers produce better outcomes.

 The Tao points somewhere else.